 The full responsibilities of the DSL and deputy are set out in their job description and the SHS Safeguarding & Welfare Handbook.
+The availability of the DSL or DDSL in exceptional circumstances could include contact via skype.

+7.2.
 The role of the Governing Body